cuongchau93/kirillvasiltsov.com/posts/when-more-functions-equals-less-code.md

 ---
-title: When more functions = less code
+title: "When more functions = less code"
 date: "2020-06-20"
 spoiler: How abstraction makes it easier to minimize your code
 language: en